 Less-lofted clubs, like a 3-wood or 5-wood, are ideal for windy conditions.
 They send the ball on a lower trajectory with less spin.
 This helps the shot cut through wind better, reducing how much gusts affect it.

-Jack Nicklaus often chose lower-lofted options to keep control in tough weather.
+Jack Nicklaus, one of the game’s finest wind players, often chose lower-lofted options to keep control in tough weather.

 Placing the ball slightly farther back in your stance—about 1 to 3 inches—can also help reduce height.
 This adjustment lowers the launch angle and keeps shots penetrating rather than ballooning into the sky.

-A flat flight is key to managing both distance and direction when playing golf in windy weather.
+A flat, penetrating flight is key to managing both distance and direction when playing golf in windy weather.

 Mastering Ball Flight in the Wind